spotlightpa/poor-richard/content/news/2020-02-19-harrisburg-catholic-diocese-to-declare-bankruptcy-the-first-to-do-so-in-pa-under-weight-of-clergy-sex-abuse-claims.md

 All of its property and non-real estate assets are owned by separate trusts, as are the parishes, who each have trusts of their own, according to the documents.
 A priest pension fund — from which the diocese borrowed money to fund its victim compensation fund last year — is also off limits, lawyers for the diocese said.

-That type of structuring has drawn scrutiny from judges who have handled other diocesan bankruptcies in the past.
+That type of structuring has drawn scrutiny from judges who have handled other diocesan bankruptcies.

 “It is common and typical in all church bankruptcies that assets will have been transferred, will have been put into different names, that there will have been trust devices or other devices to get the assets out of the pot that will be distributed to survivors,” said Thomas S. Neuberger, a Wilmington attorney who led efforts to win a $110 million settlement when that city’s diocese filed for bankruptcy protection in 2009.

 The job of the attorneys for unsecured creditors — the abuse victims in this case — is to “search through all the different permutations of how assets are held” and push to include them in the creditor compensation fund, Neuberger said.

+The Harrisburg diocese reported $183 million in total assets, including $144 million in investments, according its June 2018 audited financial statements.
+Those numbers included some, but not all, of the assets connected to the charitable trusts referenced in Wednesday’s bankruptcy filing.

 Diocesan lawyers say the affiliated charitable trusts were established to ensure the church could continue to serve its core functions of ministry, Catholic education and charitable service.
-It is just one tactic dioceses nationwide have employed to ensure their survival as the clergy sex abuse crisis endured.
+It is just one tactic dioceses nationwide have employed to ensure their survival as the clergy sex abuse crisis endures.

 The 2018 Pennsylvania grand jury investigation, led by Attorney General Josh Shapiro, set off a wave of similar probes in other states and renewed calls in state houses across the country to grant victims of decades-old childhood abuse a second-chance to sue.

 Eight states, including New Jersey, New York and California, passed so-called “window laws” opening a short-term opportunity for victims, whose abuse had fallen outside civil statutes of limitations, to pursue lawsuits in court once more.

-Pennsylvania’s proposed version of a “window law” ignited a contentious battle in Harrisburg, drawing opposition from Senate Republicans who warned it would violate the state Constitution.
+Pennsylvania’s proposed version of a “window law” ignited a contentious battle in Harrisburg, drawing opposition from Senate Republicans who warned it would violate the state constitution.
 Still, in November, lawmakers reached a compromise, [opting to leave the decision up to voters](https://www.inquirer.com/politics/pennsylvania/pennsylvania-child-sexual-abuse-bill-statute-of-limitations-legislature-20191121.html "https\://www.inquirer.com/politics/pennsylvania/pennsylvania-child-sexual-abuse-bill-statute-of-limitations-legislature-20191121.html") in a statewide referendum.

 Fearing the financial fallout, seven of the state’s eight Catholic dioceses launched independently managed compensation funds last year, hoping to settle some old abuse claims before any new law had the chance to pass.